spacelift-io/spacectl/specs/spacectl-to-v1.md

   - [ ] `list` - lists any open PRs against the stack
   - [ ] `show` - outputs information about a specified PR
 - `spacectl stack environment`
-  - [ ] `show` - outputs the environment variables and attached contexts.
+  - [x] `list` - outputs the environment variables and attached contexts.
   - [x] `setvar` - sets an environment variable
   - [x] `mount` - mounts a file from existing file or STDIN
   - [x] `delete` - deletes an environment variable or mounted file